 I tend to visit the Jewish cemetery once a year, always in November, when remembering the ones no longer with us.
 The site is right at the end of the cemetery, and for a while it was left unattended.
 The weathered headstones, rubbed-out inscriptions, subsided graves, scattered carved stones, give the place a strong sense of time having taken its toll.

-All of this is now changing – the Jewish part of the cemetery is undergoing beautification.
-By the end of September there will be walking paths, sitting area with benches, and lighting.
+All of this is now changing – the Jewish part of the cemetery has undergone beautification, there are walking paths, sitting area with benches, and lighting.
 While people may think that visiting cemeteries is silly, whoever visits the place will have somewhere to sit and contemplate life.